Where to Work at HHS

 The Agency for Health Care Research and Quality is headquartered in Rockville, MD, and sample opportunities include: Health Research Scientist, Health Analyst, and Research Criteria Specialist.
 The mission of AHRQ is to produce evidence to make health care safer, higher quality, more accessible, and more affordable for all Americans, and to work with HHS and other partners to make sure that the evidence is understood and used.
 AHRQ funds and conducts health services research to examine how people get access to care, how much care costs, and what happens to patients as a result of care they receive.
 Information from AHRQ's research is utilized to assist consumers and health care providers in making more informed decisions and in improving the quality of health care services nationwide.

 Agency for Toxic Substances and Disease Registry (ATSDR)

 The Agency for Toxic Substances and Disease Registry is headquartered in Atlanta, GA.
 The mission of ATSDR is to serve the public through responsive public health actions to promote healthy and safe environments and prevent harmful exposures.
 ATSDR efforts prevent exposure to such substances, adverse human health effects, and diminished quality of life associated with exposure to hazardous substances.

-The Centers for Disease Control is headquartered in Atlanta, GA and sample opportunities include behavioral Scientists, Biologists, and Medical Officers.
-The mission of CDC is collaboration to create the expertise, information, and tools that people and communities need to protect their health — through health promotion, prevention of disease, injury and disability, and preparedness for new health threats.
+The Centers for Disease Control and Prevention is headquartered in Atlanta, GA, and sample opportunities include behavioral Scientists, Biologists, and Medical Officers.
+The mission of CDC is collaboration to create the expertise, information, and tools that people and communities need to protect their health—through health promotion, prevention of disease, injury and disability, and preparedness for new health threats.
 CDC strengthens existing public health infrastructure while working with partners throughout the nation and the world.